-Figure 2.
-Location of WRA 11 with major rivers and topography shown.
+Figure 2a.
+Location of WRA 17 with major rivers and topography shown.

 Figure 2b.
-Water Resource Area 11 and Water Resource Units
+Water Resource Area 17 boundary with Water Resource Units

 Figure 3.
-Distribution of groundwater abstraction points in WRA 11.
+Distribution of groundwater abstraction points in WRA 17.

-Groundwater Abstraction in WRA 11
+Groundwater Abstraction in WRA 17

-Public abstraction points for groundwater are numerous in WRA 11 (Figure 3, Table 2) and it should be noted there are likely some unaudited private groundwater abstraction points.
-Of the 3,478 known groundwater abstraction points, only 69.7% are improved sources.
-The mid-point distribution of water point yield (at hand pump) is between 0.25 and 0.30 l/s (Figure 4a), however it should be noted that this is an expected range of the Afridev, Maldev and India MK3 hand-pumps that dominate the WRA, and likely does not represent the aquifer potential, rather a combination of aquifer properties, borehole construction quality, and hand-pump efficiency.
-For all groundwater supplies in WRA 11, only 65.9% are fully functional (defined as providing water at design specification).
+Public abstraction points for groundwater are moderate in WRA 17 (Figure 3, Table 2) and it should be noted there are many unaudited private groundwater abstraction points.
+Of the known groundwater abstraction points, 89.6% are improved sources.
+The mid-point distribution of water point yield (at hand pump) is between 0.25 and 0.35 l/s (Figure 4a), however it should be noted that this an expected range of the Afridev, Maldev and India MK3 hand-pumps that dominate the WRA, and likely does not represent the aquifer potential, rather a combination of aquifer properties, borehole construction quality, and hand-pump efficiency.
+For all groundwater supplies in WRA 17, only 68.4% are fully functional (defined as providing water at design specification).

 Figure 4a and 4b.
-Distribution of abstraction point yield (I/s) in WRA 11 (4a) and (4b) Distribution of the number of users per groundwater supply, green and yellow signify those abstraction points that fall within the Ministry of Water and Sanitation recommended population served by the abstraction point.
+Distribution of abstraction point yield (I/s) in WRA 17 (4a) and (4b) Distribution of the number of users per groundwater supply, green and yellow signify those abstraction points that fall within the Ministry of Water and Sanitation recommended population served by the abstraction point.
 [Data from the 2020 National Water Point Survey]

 Government guidelines recommend no more than 250 users per hand pump water point and 120 for protected shallow well, and the degree to which this is exceeded points to a need for additional investment (as new or rehabilitated groundwater abstraction points).
-The data in Figure 4b shows the guidelines are grossly exceeded and there is an investment need in WRA 11 from a population point of view.
-Many of the groundwater supply points provide water to more than 250 users per water point, and with the preponderance of dug wells which have a contamination risk and may not meet the water quality guidelines, the WRA should be considered within investment planning.
+The data in Figure 4b shows the guidelines are nearly met and thus there is a minor investment need in WRA 17.
+Most of the groundwater supply points provide water to 250 or less users per water point, and those that do not meet the guideline should be considered within investment planning, and all water points required planning for water quality monitoring.

-The 2020 National Water Point Survey data provides proxy information on annual water table variations as during the height of the hot-dry season, 6.9% of groundwater abstraction points do not provide sufficient water (September through November) most likely due to water table declines (Figure 5a and 5b).
+The 2020 National Water Point Survey data provides proxy information on annual water table variations as during the height of the hot-dry season, 26.8% of groundwater abstraction points do not provide sufficient water (September through November) due to water table declines (Figure 5a and 5b).
 Shallow boreholes and dug wells (protected and unprotected) are the most heavily impacted, impacting the functionality of these water supplies.
-There is a strong correlation between the depth of the groundwater water supplies and the decline in seasonal water availability, and is assumed this is due to shallow dug well supplies or improperly installed boreholes that are more at risk to lowering water tables resulting in lower functionality during the dry season.
+In particular, there is a correlation between the depth of the groundwater water supplies, with shallow supplies are more at risk to lowering water tables resulting in lower functionality during the dry season.

 Figure 5a and 5b.
-Number of groundwater abstraction points in WRA 11 that do not provide adequate water (as a proxy for groundwater availability / water table or storage decline).
+Number of groundwater abstraction points in WRA 17 that do not provide adequate water (as a proxy for groundwater availability / water table or storage decline).
 (5b) Shows shallow groundwater abstraction points are most vulnerable to seasonal changes in groundwater (yes response indicated the water point goes dry) [Data from the 2020 National Water Point Survey].

 Figure 6a and 6b.
-Functionality (as percentage operational at design specifications) of groundwater abstraction points in WRA 11 [Data from the 2020 National Water Point Survey] and (6b) the functionality of groundwater abstractions points with depth of the installation.
+Functionality (as percentage operational at design specifications) of groundwater abstraction points in WRA 17 [Data from the 2020 National Water Point Survey] and (6b) the functionality of groundwater abstractions points with depth of the installation.
 [Data from the 2020 National Water Point Survey]